 This morning on my way back from Bournemouth I stopped for a break at a regular place on the road from Bulford to Tidworth.
 A few weeks ago I found a Yellow-browed Warbler here.
 A short walk alongside the beech trees was quiet but on returning to the lorry I found a flock of Chaffinches feeding amongst the leaf litter under the trees.
 Some careful searching turned up a smart maleBrambling amongst them along with four Jays.

 Well maybe not the Last Post but as you may have noticed there haven’t been that many lately.
 Why?
 Well the main reason is that my enthusiasm for birding has dropped off in a big way recently.
 So no birding means no posting.
 There is no particular reason for this, priorities have changed and my time seems to be taken up by other things at the moment, therefore birds will just have to be fitted in as and when.
 However as always do a sighting of a Barn Owl alongside the Wroughton to Broad Hinton road early this morning was great.
 It was a bit of a surprise as the conditions weren’t great, strong wind and light drizzle aren’t usually a good combination for Barn Owls.
-Unfortunately it was probably pretty hungry from poor condition from the recent poor conditions so was getting out whenever it could.
+Unfortunately it was probably pretty hungry from the recent poor conditions so was getting out whenever it could.